"Coyotes Attack Small Dogs in LaSalle."

 Tip 4.
 Close or Block Pet Doors at Night

-As what we have suggested above, you can protect dogs from coyotes by keeping them indoors at night.
+As we have suggested above, you can protect dogs from coyotes by keeping them indoors at night.
 Don't forget to close or block the doggy doors as well.
 Or else, coyotes will seize this opportunity and intrude your home.

 The same applies to your garage doors as well.
 If you live in coyote-prone areas, always remember to keep your garage doors closed and locked (check here to learn more tips to secure your garage).